FIWARE/iotagent-isoxml/README.md

 [here](https://telefonicaiotiotagents.docs.apiary.io/#reference/configuration-api).
 More information about IoT Agents and their APIs can be found in the IoT Agent Library [documentation](https://iotagent-node-lib.readthedocs.io/).

-The latest IoT Agent for Ultralight documentation is also available on [ReadtheDocs](https://fiware-iotagent-isoxml.readthedocs.io/en/latest/)
+The latest IoT Agent for ISOXML/ADAPT documentation is also available on [ReadtheDocs](https://fiware-iotagent-isoxml.readthedocs.io/en/latest/)

 ## Testing